-1. Preparation of blood samples for digestion:
+1. Preparation of blood samples for digestion

-- 1) Pipette 100 μL of blood samples into pre-labeled 2 mL tubes. - 2) Add 100 μL of Triple Spike Standards Solution.
-Recap and vortex each tube before continuing to the next tube. - 3) Add 500 $\mu L$ of TMAH to all tubes.
-Cap and vortex.
+- a.
+Digestion method 1: Convection Oven - 1) Pipette 100 μL of blood samples into pre-labeled 2 mL Safe-Lock microcentrifuge tubes. - Add 100 μL of Triple Spike Standards Solution.
+Recap and vortex each tube before continuing to the next tube. - 3) Add 500 $\mu$ L of TMAH to all tubes.
+Cap and vortex. - Place rack containing capped tubes in the convection oven set to 80 ± 3°C for ≥ 20 hours. - b.
+Digestion method 2: UltraCLAVE Microwave Digestion - 1) Pipette 100 $\mu$ L of blood samples into pre-labeled 12x75mm glass test tubes. - Add 100 μL of Triple Spike Standards Solution.
+Vortex each tube before continuing to the next tube. - 3) Add 500 $\mu L$ of TMAH to all tubes.
+Vortex gently. - Refer to SOP DLS 3516 (Operation of the UltraCLAVE Microwave Digestion System for the Mercury Speciation Isotope Dilution Method) for instructions of usage of the UltraCLAVE for digestion of the samples and quality control materials.

-2. Digestion:

-Place rack containing capped tubes in an incubator or oven set to 80 ± 3°C for ≥ 20 hours.

-3. Derivatization of the digested samples:
+2. Derivatization of the digested samples:

-- 1) Aliquot 200 μL of digested samples into pre-labeled 20 mL SPME headspace vials. - Add 7.7 mL of NaOAc Buffer Solution followed by 250 μL of NaPr4B Derivatization Reagent.
+- a.
+Aliquot 200 μL of digested samples into pre-labeled 20 mL SPME headspace vials. - b.
+Add 7.7 mL of 0.1M NaOAc Buffer Solution using the Eppendorf® Repeater Xstream followed by 250 μL of NaPr4B Derivatization Reagent.
 Cap the vial immediately and mix.